Kiran-P12/Unpaired-face-to-face-translation-using-CycleGAN/checkpoint/Readme.md

-## Contails the checkpoints for the age translation model
+## Contails the final checkpoints for the all model in zip format.